 We want the environment in our office to be as comfortable as possible.
 We will try, if we can, to accommodate requests for a male or female counselor, or for a specific person.
 We have worked with thousands of students over the years and know what it's like to be a student at NMU.
 We appreciate the diversity of our students and serve them with respect for their individual concerns.

-- Due to COVID-19, all Counseling and Counseling Services will be provided through Telehealth or in-person sessions based on discussion with your counselor.
+Due to COVID-19, all Counseling and Counseling Services will be provided through Telehealth or in-person sessions based on discussion with your counselor.
 Please call our office at 906-227-2980 to schedule an appointment.
 More information on the Telehealth process.

 You are responsible for attending all scheduled appointments.
 Please give us as much notice as possible if you cannot keep an appointment so the time may be designated for someone else.
 All cancellations and reschedules can only be done by clients.
 No third parties (friends, family, staff) can call on your behalf.